Elizabeth de Badlesmere1

 Isabella of Woodstock was born on 12 March 1385/86.1 She was the daughter of Thomas of Woodstock, 1st and last Duke of Gloucester and Lady Eleanor de Bohun.
 She died circa April 1402.1

-Isabella of Woodstock was a nun on 23 April 1399 at Minoresses' Convent, Aldgate, London, England.1
+She was a nun on 23 April 1399 at Minoresses' Convent, Aldgate, London, EnglandG.1

 Citations